CommunityGiving

 - Dominic Papatola, Chief Impact Officer

-The organization operates with a collaborative governance structure, with each affiliate foundation having its own board and grant advisory committees that recommend applications for funding.
+The organisation operates with a collaborative governance structure, with each affiliate foundation having its own board and grant advisory committees that recommend applications for funding.

 Application Process & Timeline